 Why Are Checklists So Important?

 You may be wondering if it’s necessary to have a WordPress blog post checklist.
 I was just as skeptical when I first began to blog regularly.
-But before long I realized that I needed to have a system in place if I was to make this ‘blogging thing’ really work out.
+But before long I realized that I needed to have a system in place if I was to make this blogging thing really work out.

-You see, even with the best of intentions, it’s easy to forget a task or two without a formal reference to what makes a blog post ‘complete’.
+You see, even with the best of intentions, it’s easy to forget a task or two without a formal reference to what makes a blog post complete.
 Atul Gawande, author of The Checklist Manifesto, wrote that even experts such as skilled surgeons need checklists too (he should know – he is a surgeon).

-A checklist isn’t a crutch; it’s an invaluable aid to your effectiveness.
+A checklist isn’t a crutch.
+It’s an invaluable aid to your effectiveness.
 They hold us accountable and streamline a process that can become monotonous or forgettable.

-Discover the Magic of the Pre-Publish Post Checklist Plugin
+Using the Pre-Publish Checklist Plugin

 Writing content that engages your readers and encourages them to take action doesn’t have to be impossible – you just need a checklist.